-- A room thermostat controlling the heater unit.
+- Room thermostat controlling the heater unit;

-- A time switch allowing at least two heating periods a day.
-In the case of electrically heated storage systems (Electricaire), there will normally be a further time switch to control the electrical 'charging' periods to conform within the chosen tariff.
+- Time switch allowing at least two heating periods a day.
+In the case of electrically heated storage systems (Electricaire) there will normally be a further time switch to control the electrical 'charging' periods to conform within the chosen tariff;

-- A programmer to select:
+- A programmer to select;

-- Hot water
+- Hot water;

-- Space heating
+- Space heating;

-- Hot water and space heating
+- Hot water and space heating.